Report a problem

 How often is data updated for New Zealand?

-Weather data for all cities in New Zealand is updated every 3 hours from the Open-Meteo service based on real observations.
+Weather data for all cities in New Zealand is updated several times a day from the Open-Meteo service based on real observations.

 🇳🇿 New Zealand — fuel prices